 The Christians are divided concerning the nature and position of that kingdom.
-Is it easchatalogical?
-Is it a spiritual, a political organization?
+Is it eschatological?
+Is it a spiritual or political organization?
 Is it national or universal?
 Is it the Church or the Christian community in general?
-Or is it the company of the new born and sinless Christians washed and cleansed with the blood of the lamb of God Jesus, as the Salvationists or Quakers believe?
+Or is it the company of the newborn and sinless Christians washed and cleansed with the blood of the lamb of God, Jesus, as the salvationists or Quakers believe?
 Does this kingdom exist in this world or in another?
-If it is in this world, did it ever manifest or is it still to come?
-Or will it, as some modern Christian theologians fancied, emerge out of this world as we know it after it has developed under the Christian influence?
+If it is in this world, did it ever manifest itself or is it still to come?
+Or will it, as some modern

+Christian theologians have fancied, emerge out of this world that we know after the world has developed under the Christian influence?
 This is to illustrate how the Christians are in confusion about the concept and position of the kingdom of God and its function.

-Finally the kingdom of God by any means is the Muslim nation and the Muslim sovereignty.
-Jesus' annunciation of the kingdom of God to come should be understood in contrast with the ungodly pagan Roman.
+Finally the kingdom of God must mean the Muslim Ummah, Community or Nation and Sovereignty.
+Jesus' annunciation of the kingdom of God to come should be understood in contrast with the ungodly pagan Romans.
 The Islamic kingdom is for all people and all people are equal in its domain.

-As early as Ibn Ishaq (85-151 A. H.)the biographer of the Prophet Muhammad, the Muslims have identified the Paraclete-mentioned four times in John's Gospel (14:16, 26, 15:26, 16:17) with the Prophet Muhammad.
-Ibn Ishaq refers to John 15:26,"But when comforter (Paraclete) is come whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall bear witness of me"And then he says:"The Munahhemana (God bless and preserve him) in Syric is Muhammad in Greek he is the Paraclete.
-(31)
+As early as Ibn Ishaq (85-151 A. H.) the biographer of Prophet Muhammad, the Muslims identified the Paraclete - referred to in John's Gospel only three times (14:26; 15:26; 16:13) even though the concept is referred to a fourth time with the Prophet Muhammad.
+Ibn Ishaq refers to John 15:26, "But when the comforter (Paraclete) is come whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall bear witness of me."

+And then he says: "The Munahhemana (God bless and preserve him) in Syriac is Muhammad in Greek; he is the Paraclete."
+(35)

-Ibn Hazm takes it for granted that the Paraclet referred to in John's Gospel (14:16), in which Jesus prayed to God "to give his followers another paraclete that may be with them for ever "is none other than Muhammad.
+Ibn Hazm takes it for granted that the Paraclete referred to in John's Gospel (14:16), in which Jesus prayed to God "to give his followers another Paraclete that may be with them forever" is none other than Muhammad.

 The phrase "another Paraclete" implies that Jesus himself was a Paraclete sent by God.
-This is to say that the Paraclete is not the holy Spirit or the Spirit of God as the Christians wished it to be.
+This is to say that the Paraclete is not the Holy Spirit or the Spirit of God as the Christians wished it to be.
 The description and function given to the Paraclete in John's Gospel are characteristically of a prophet, not of the Holy Spirit.
-If this be so, Jesus was a prophet, he is called prophet once and again in the four Gospels.
+If this be so,

+Jesus was a prophet, just as he is called prophet once and again in the four gospels.

-Here I would like to emphasize that word "another" in Jesus' statement cannot in any way apply to the holy Spirit, since there is one Holy Spirit only, not two or more.
-Thus it is out of context to say that Jesus asked God to send another holy Spirit.
+Here I would like to emphasize that the word "another" in Jesus' statement cannot in any way apply to the Holy Spirit, since there is one Holy Spirit only, not two or more.
+Thus it is out of context to say that Jesus asked God to send another Holy Spirit.

-It is most important to point out that Jesus defined the activities of the coming Paraclet, prophet, as to teach his followers all things, to bring to their remembrance all that he said, and to bear witness of him.
+It is most important to point out that Jesus defined the activities of the coming Paraclete, a prophet, as being to teach his followers all things, to bring to their remembrance all that he said, and to bear witness of him.